aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pagesetup/_index.md

 ```

-the settings of the default printer.
+Gets the settings of the default printer.

 **Returns:**
 byte[]